hiredman/gologic/README.md

 `gologic.Run(...)` takes a logic var and a goal, and returns a channel (type `chan interface{}`) in to which results will be placed.

-`gologic.A` is a value that will unify with anything, but will not extend the substitution map.

 provided goals constructors are:
   * `gologic.Unify(a,b)`
   * `gologic.Neq(a,b)`